ClusterLabs/pacemaker/cts/README.md

 Putting all the above together, a command line might look like:

-    /usr/share/pacemaker/tests/cts/CTSlab.py --nodes "pcmk-1 pcmk-2 pcmk-3" \
+    /usr/share/pacemaker/tests/cts-lab --nodes "pcmk-1 pcmk-2 pcmk-3" \
         --outputfile ~/cts.log --clobber-cib --populate-resources \
         --test-ip-base 192.168.9.100 --stonith xvm 50

 For more options, run with the --help option.

-There are also a couple of wrappers for CTSlab.py that some users may find more
+There are also a couple of wrappers for cts-lab that some users may find more
 convenient: cts, which is typically installed in the same place as the rest of the testing code; and cluster\_test, which is in the source directory and typically not installed.